warlock-labs/sylow/README.md

 Constant-time operations are used whenever possible, and there are currently no variable-time functions used in Sylow.

 Furthermore, all key generation and manipulation utilities utilize the `secrets` crate, to ensure that all keys and signatures are `mprotect`-ed during the entirety of the application runtime.
+However, due to the FFI requirements of the crate, this functionality is feature flagged on the feature `std`.

 If you discover any security issues, please report them to [team@warlock.xyz](mailto:team@warlock.xyz).